North Carolina Heart & Vascular Hospital to Open on UNC REX Healthcare’s Raleigh Campus

 The hospital will fully transition all patients and services from the main UNC REX Hospital on Sunday, March 5.
 Once all heart and vascular services shift to the new facility, UNC REX will begin plans to improve and repurpose vacated space on its main campus.
 For starters, a space now used for cardiovascular patients will be converted into a behavioral health zone for patients being treated in the hospital’s emergency department.
 This space will help provide a safe, welcoming experience for patients in mental distress.

-For more information on the North Carolina Heart & Vascular Hospital, including videos inside the facility, visit www.whereheartsbeatstrong.com.
+Visit North Carolina Heart & Vascular Hospital for more information including videos inside the facility.
 Or, take a look at the hospital's fact sheet and overview card.

 The new North Carolina Heart & Vascular Hospital will offer the following state-of-the-art features: